emu-russia/breaks/BreakingNESWiki_DeepL/APU/dpcm.md

 - xSTEP: Perform some action
 - xOUT: Counter finished counting

-An exception is the FLOAD command: Frequency LFSR reloads itself after counting, but at the same time signals to the main control unit.
+An exception is the DFLOAD command: Frequency LFSR reloads itself after counting, but at the same time signals to the main control unit.

 ## DPCM Control Summary